techops-recsys-lateral-hiring/in-de-codepair-template-python/README.md

 ## Run the unit tests
 pipenv run unit-test

+you should see an output like this: 1 failed, 1 passed, 1 skipped

-One of the test should will not run as it is marked skip,    remove the @pytest.mark.skip try to fix it and run it again to pass all the test cases
+One of the test will not run as it is marked skip, follow instructions over test to remove the @pytest.mark.skip try to fix it and run it again to pass the test case

+One of the test should be failing , Correc the Assertion logic to pass the test case.

+Run the pipenv run unit-test again after the fixes and now run the unit tests again.

+Now All the 3 test cases should be passing

 ## Run the spark-submit job
 pipenv run spark-submit --master local sum.py

 Check sum=20 in the output

 ## PyCharm